-SA Suitability

-Criterion

-SA Suitability

-Criterion

-SA1 Contribution Development located within the top 10% most deprived

-to Regeneration

-and Economic

-Development

-SA2a Distance to 617m (Marston Green Junior School).

-Primary School

-SA2b Distance to 1544m (Grace Academy)

-Secondary School

-SA3a Proximity to Within 400m of frequent bus or train service

-Bus & Train services

-SA3b Proximity 935m

-to Principal Road

-Network

-SA4a Soils Contains more than 20ha of agricultural land 1-2 or $\rightarrow$ 20ha of 1-3b

-land.

-SA4b Minerals Site outside of minerals safeguarding area

-SA7 Flooding Some of the site is in flood zone 3 - this is proposed to remain

-undeveloped and will form part of the green infrastructure of the

-proposed development.

-SA9 Enhance The LWS is within land outlined as blue on Fig 1.1 which is within the

-Ecological Sites control of Gallagher Estates but does not form part of the proposals

-for development.
+SA SUITABILITY CRITERION SA Suitability Criterion SA1 Contribution to Regeneration and Economic Development Development located within the top 10% most deprived SA2a Distance to Primary School 617m (Marston Green Junior School).
+SA2b Distance to Secondary School 1544m (Grace Academy) SA3a Proximity to Bus & Train services Within 400m of frequent bus or train service SA3b Proximity to Principal Road Network 935m SA4a Soils Contains less than 20ha of agricultural land 1-2 or >20ha of 1-3b land.
+SA4b Minerals Site outside of minerals safeguarding area SA7 Flooding Some of the site is in flood zone 3 - this is proposed to remain undeveloped and will form part of the green infrastructure of the proposed development.
+SA9 Enhance Ecological Sites The LWS lies beyond the site and does not form part of the proposals for development.